 siteSubdirName key in

-// Puts output in `target/site/notJekyllButHyde` siteSubdirName in Jekyll := "notJekyllButHyde"
+// Puts output in `target/site/notJekyllButHyde` Jekyll / siteSubdirName := "notJekyllButHyde"

 One common issue with Jekyll is ensuring that everyone uses the same version for generating a website.
 There is special support for ensuring the version of gems.
 To do so, add the following to your